-1. From the CD-ROM drive install the Vuniq for Windows 4.5 application and follow the instructions provided in the installation wizard.
+1. Install the Vuniq for Windows 4.5 application and follow the instructions provided in the installation wizard.
 When the installation is complete, the Vuniq icon is displayed on your desktop.

 - 2. Install the license plug in the parallel port on the PC. - 3.
 Copy the \\Projects\LIB\Vuniq40\proc directory from manager computer on local network to the [default system drive (for example C:)]\vuniq40 directory on the workstation computer.
 This directory contains the files that are required to configure the Vuniq Application Manager to work with the process station.